Diwan Dina Nath

 Diwan Dina Nath (1795—1857) was an official of the durbar of the Sikh Empire who served as the privy seal and finance minister in the court of Maharaja Ranjit Singh.
 He was conferred the title of Raja in 1847, eight years after the death of Ranjit Singh.
-Following the British victory in the First Sikh War, Dina Nath was made a member of the Council of Regency under the authority of the Governor-General of the East India Company.
+Following the British victory in the First Anglo-Sikh War, Dina Nath was made a member of the Council of Regency under the authority of the Governor-General of the East India Company.
 The British conferred the title of 'Raja' on him, hoping to make him an ally.
 He was one of six signatories to the 1849 Treaty of Lahore, which agreed to the surrender of "The Gem called the Koh-i-noor" by the Maharaja of Lahore, the ten-year-old Dalip Singh, to the Queen of England.
 The signatories, on behalf of the minor Dalip Singh, endorsed the treaty in return for being permitted to retain their jagirs.

 Early life

-Dina Nath was the son of Kashmiri Brahmin family, who were a governing aristocracy of Kashmir, who migrated to Delhi in 1815, during the oppressive rule of the Afghan governors of the valley and later were instrumental in acquisition (along with Dewan Mokham Chand) of Kashmir to the Lahore Darbar.
+Dina Nath was the son of a Kashmiri Brahmin family, who were a governing aristocracy of Kashmir, who migrated to Delhi in 1815, during the oppressive rule of the Afghan governors of the valley and later were instrumental in acquisition (along with Dewan Mokham Chand) of Kashmir to the Lahore Darbar.